Constanța: History

+Ancient history

+Tomis was founded in the 6th century BC as a Greek colony as were nearby the colonies of Histria, Orgame, and Kallatis in the same era.

+The site had the advantage of a fine harbour, the Carasu valley offering an inland shortcut from the sea to the Danube, and fertile land nearby.
+The peninsula on which it was sited has high cliffs protecting Tomis from cold winds and from attack.

+Most of the ancient city is covered by the modern-day Constanța, making archaeology difficult.

+In the 5th century BC it was under the influence of the Delian League, passing in this period from oligarchy to democracy.

+The war for the emporion of Tomis took place in the middle of the 3rd century BC.

-In 29 BC, the Romans captured the region from the Odrysian kingdom, and annexed it as far as the Danube, under the name of Limes Scythicus ("Scythian Frontier").
+In 29 BC the Romans captured the region from the Odrysian kingdom and annexed it as far as the Danube.

+It was a member, perhaps the capital, of the Hexapolis alliance of Greek cities with Histria, Callatis, Dionysupolis, Odessos and Mesambria.

-In AD 8, the Roman poet Ovid (43 BC–17AD) was banished here by Emperor Augustus for the last eight years of his life.
+In AD 8, the Roman poet Ovid (43 BC–17 AD) was banished to Tomis by Emperor Augustus for the last eight years of his life.
 He lamented his Tomisian exile in his poems Tristia and Epistulae ex Ponto.
 Tomis was "by his account a town located in a war-stricken cultural wasteland on the remotest margins of the empire".

 A number of inscriptions found in and around the city show that Constanța stands over the site of Tomis.
 Some of these finds are now preserved in the British Museum in London.

-The city was afterwards included in the Province of Moesia, and, from the time of Diocletian, in Scythia Minor, of which it was the metropolis.
-After the 5th century, Tomis fell under the rule of the Eastern Roman Empire.
+The city was afterwards included in the Province of Moesia and, from the time of Diocletian, in Scythia Minor of which it was the capital.

+In 269 the city was attacked by the Goths who succeeded in destroying only suburbs outside the walls.

+The city lay at the seaward end of the Great Wall of Trajan.
+Tomis was later called Constantiana, possibly in honour of Constantia, the half-sister of Roman Emperor Constantine the Great or his son Constantius II, a name mentioned for the town by Procopius of Caesarea.
+In 395, Tomis was assigned to the Eastern Roman Empire.

+Middle Ages

 During Maurice's Balkan campaigns, Tomis was besieged by the Avars in the winter of 597/598.

-Tomis was later renamed to Constantiana in honour of Constantia, the half-sister of Roman Emperor Constantine the Great (274-337).
-The earliest known usage of this name was in 950.
-The city lay at the seaward end of the Great Wall of Trajan, and was surrounded by fortifications of its own.
+It was conquered at the Battle of Ongal by the First Bulgarian Empire in 680.
+It stayed under Bulgarian rule until the Byzantines under John I Tzimiskes retook it in the Rus-Byzantine War of 970-971.
+Tomis was then seized by the Second Bulgarian Empire during the Uprising of Asen and Peter in 1186.

+By the 14th century Italian nautical maps used the name Constanza.

-After over 500 years as part of the Bulgarian Empire, and becoming subsequently an independent principality of Dobrotitsa/Dobrotici and of Wallachia under Mircea I of Wallachia, Constanța fell under Ottoman rule around 1419.
+After almost 200 years as part of Bulgaria, and becoming subsequently an independent principality of Dobrotitsa/Dobrotici and of Wallachia under Mircea I of Wallachia, Constanța fell under Ottoman rule around 1411.